Documentation

 NameTypeDescription

-questionstr | Noneif passed, only counts errors for this question.
+questionstr | NoneIf provided, only count validation errors for questions with this exact text.

 authenticate_by_phone_number